xverges/mongo-replica-set/docs/index.md

  (mongo-replica-set-qvtM3FSm)$ ./scripts/reset-standalone.sh all && ./scripts/02-feed-standalone.py && ./scripts/backup.sh && ./scripts/restore.sh second 192.168.100.10 && ./scripts/reset-standalone.sh second && ./scripts/03-stop-standalone.sh && ./scripts/04-start-with-repl-param.sh
  ```

-Initialise the replica set.
+Initialize the replica set.
 This is done in the `replicaset-init.js`
 and `replicaset-add-additional.js`
-- It is important to pass the ip of `first`, beacuse, when I used
+- It is important to pass the ip of `first`, because, when I used
   `rs.initiate()` without params, the configuration for the primary member of the replica set
   pointed to an unreachable address, and `second` was unable to reach `first`.
 - Adding `second` as a second member in the config param of `rs.initiate()` also resulted in